 Yes it’s a bold plan but we think we can do it.
 We’re a cool little organisation and, I tell you, we are 100% into gender equality.

 Only 10% women by 2017?
-Feminists would be collectively choking on their breakfast cereal at this point, and reaching towards their IPads ready to unleash a storm on social media.
+Feminists would be collectively choking on their smashed avocado at this point, and reaching towards their IPhones ready to unleash a storm on social media.
 Well, they can relax and busy themselves attending to their cats’ litter tray instead.

 That’s because the statement in this particular organisation’s web site actually specifies having 10% of the senior management team *male* by 2017.
 I’ve seen this objective noted in their web site for quite a while now.
 Three years?
 Clearly progress has been slow.
 Perhaps they’re having trouble finding men whose judgement is sufficiently impaired to sign off on media releases asserting that the gender wage gap is proof-positive of an oppressive male hegemony across corporate Australia.